 Church Farm was a dairy farm but had been unused for years.
 There was a lovely mix of old buildings but they were gradually crumbling.
 Once we had decided on a plan things got underway very quickly.

 The old bull pen and storage hovels were turned into the shop and tea room (the kitchen is where the bull used to be kept!)
 This was eventually doubled in size to add on the L shaped shop section.
 The Farm men then set to work on the cow barns and made them into a sand and straw play area.
 They worked tirelessly through a terrible snowy, freezing February but still got it all finished on time.

 The dairy was transformed into the Education Room and toilet block.
 You can still see the pipes and plinths where the cows used to be milked and a few certificates are pinned to the beams of the prize winning cattle.
 The loos themselves were where the milk was collected and stored in big tanks.

 I remember watching the milk being swooshed around by a huge paddle when I could just see over the top of the container.
 We sometimes used to take some home in a churn to have with cereal.

-The barns were all given the care they deserved by the joiners, Goodrums, who worked long hours making doors and windows by hand from scratch in time for us to open.
+The barns were all given the care they deserved by the joiners, Peter Goodrum Ltrd, who worked long hours making doors and windows by hand, from scratch in time for us to open.
 They clad the ugly metal supports to the undercover seating areas with wood and made Church Farm look as lovely as it does today.

-I often think how pleased my father and the other men who worked on the dairy would have been to see the old place brought back to life with such care.
+I often think how pleased my father and the other men who worked in the dairy would have been to see the old place brought back to life with such care.